ikunetwork/WhitePaper/README.md

 * **VR**: Verified Researcher i.e. MD, PhD, etc. whose expertise is credentialed through the Network.
 The VR can propose and respond to  a `researchTarget`, vote on their viability and review proposals.
 He/she is fundamental to IKU peer review.
 * **ADV** Anonymous data viewer - the public, who can freely contribute a `researchTarget`, views projects on the Network and has the option to create a Network profile to access `devTools A`.
 The Network will make information ethically and publicly available as current clinical trial results are typically not open to the public - even though they are required to be.
 In addition, all `LIC[x]` sub-network initiatives will post a gantt chart for how advanced their research initiative is as well as the research data they have generated on a quarterly basis.

-Participants will be subject to a `reputationScore`:
+`reputationScore`:

 * `reputationScore` is part of `devTools`.
-All participants will be subject to a profile linked `reputationScore` which accounts for utilization of Network resources and behavior, allowing for meritocratic decision-making based in scientific liquidity.
+All participants may be subject to a profile linked `reputationScore` which accounts for utilization of Network resources and behavior, allowing for meritocratic decision-making based in scientific liquidity.
 All Network participants start with the same `reputationScore`, but will be separated by VR and non-VR. `reputationScore` may increase to `power`, `super_power` and `grand_maester`.
 This enables the best ideas to flow freely, producing efficient and rapid evolution based on merits.[32](./#f32) Participants will be obligated to provide `reputationScore` to other participants they have digitally engaged.
 The `reputationScore` will be publicly available.

 ### Request for Proposal